 Acquired in 1939 as a result of the construction of the East River Drive (later renamed the Franklin Delano Roosevelt East River Drive), the East River Esplanade is a vital part of New York City’s vast greenway system.
 The park forms the edge of Manhattan as it meets the East River and varies as one travels along it, with sections maintained by different groups and featuring various designs.
 At the time of construction, borough president Samuel Levy (1876-1953) predicted that the project would “play a leading role in the transformation of the East Side from a slum area into a beautiful residential district.”
 The East River Esplanade was part of a larger City effort to improve living conditions in crowded Lower Manhattan with the addition of playgrounds and open space.

-This It's My Park season, volunteer with the Alliance for Kips Bay to plant bulbs and clean up in the newly...
+This It's My Park season, volunteer with Alliance for Kips Bay to clean up, weed, and plant at Glick Park.
+We look...

 Directions to East River Esplanade

 - PARKS SKATES AWAY WITH OVER $2 MILLION IN STATE GRANTS